ryandegruyter/ordina-angular-testing/README.md

 Make sure to correctly configure the baseurl in `app.module.ts`

 ### Production base URL
-By providing no arguments to the static forRoot() method it will set *http://jsonplaceholder.typicode.com/* as the base url.
+By providing no arguments to the static forRoot() method it will set the production url as the base url.
 ```
   imports: [